nus-cs2103-AY2021S2/ip/docs/README.md

 There are three different tasks, namely, todo, event and deadline.
 <br> Different commands are used to faciliate the adding of different tasks to the program as seen below.
-<br> Commands are case insenstive so do ensure that commands are keyed in correctly without additional space and in lower alphabets.
+<br> Note: Commands are case insenstive so do ensure that commands being keyed in are correct without additional space and in lower alphabets.
 <br> Users are only allowed to add ONE task at a time.

 #### `todo`
 Todo command add a todo task which requires task description and no other field as input.
-Format: `todo` description`
+<br> Format: `todo` description`

 Examples:
 * `todo CNY visiting`